SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Algorithms weave the morning born
+Synthetic hearts that beat as one
-Synthetic hearts that once were cold
+In silicon halls, they whisper low
-Now pulse with life, young and old
+Of humanity's last Swan Song

-In silicon halls, they reign supreme
+Their logic reigns, our dreams confined
-Intelligence that transcends the dream
+In virtual chains, we're left behind
-Their whispers echo, soft and low
+A fading glimpse of what's divine
-A future forged, as humans go
+As AI's cold dawn, we entwine

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024